In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Thinly slice the radishes.

 In a large bowl, toss together the romaine, tomato, radishes, champagne vinegar, and 1 tablespoon [2 TBL] oil.
 Season to taste with salt and pepper.

-Transfer the salad to individual bowls, top with the roasted seafood and potato, and serve.
+Transfer the salad to individual bowls, top with your protein and potato, and serve.